 Children shouldn’t supervise children.
 As responsible adults, we all know the consequences.
-So, why is it that Interns are now being saddled with the serious responsibilities of managing Social Media/Networking campaigns for multi-million dollar restaurants?
+So, why is it that Interns are now being saddled with the serious responsibilities of managing a Social Media campaign for multi-million dollar restaurants?

 It’s doubtful any successful restaurant chain these days would put an intern at the helm of its public relations and media outreach efforts.
 It is also doubtful that an intern would be the first- or last responder to customer complaints or suggestions for a restaurant system with 10,000+ locations around the world.
 Finally, who would think that an intern would have more power and authority than the legal department in today’s mega chain?
 As far-fetched as these ideas may seem, this is exactly what is happening.